 ‘This house isn’t unfit for habitation.
 We’re inhabiting it.
 It’s been habitated for 100 years!’

-It’s 1951 and a third of County Durham’s villages have been classified as ‘D’.
-No longer deemed worthy of investment, they’re expected to die quietly.
-But they refuse to go without a fight.
+1951 saw a third of County Durham’s villages classified as ‘D’.
+They were no longer deemed worthy of investment and were expected to die quietly.
+But they wouldn’t.

-A Way Home is a new play rooted in the stories and memories of the people who called those D villages home.
-A County-wide fight lasting over 25 years becomes a 12-month journey at Bet’s kitchen table as she and her family grapple with what identity, loss and belonging really look like.
+A Way Home is a new play rooted in the stories and memories of the very people who called those D villages home.
+A County-wide fight lasting over 25 years becomes a 12-month journey at Bet’s kitchen table as she confronts what loss really looks like.

-With humour, tenderness and not a small amount of grit, A Way Home tells a story just as relevant today as it was 70 years ago.
-It speaks of fighting to be heard when no one’s listening, of grappling to hold onto the past and of finding a place to belong.
+With humour, tenderness and not a small amount of grit, A Way Home speaks of fighting to be heard when no one’s listening, telling a story just as significant today as it was 70 years ago.